Agoric/documentation/main/guides/getting-started/README.md

 - To open a terminal on MacOS, see **Applications>Utilities>terminal** in the **Finder**.
 - To launch a terminal on Linux, use the **Terminal** application.
 - To access WSL from Windows, visit the [WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/).

+**Note:** MacOS, Linux, and WSL are currently supported.
+There is currently **no support** for native Windows 10 or native Windows 11.

 ## Install Go